CarlosPeralta2049/CarlosPeralta2049.github.io/Project6.md

-**Objective:** This dashboard identifies ordr trends over time to analyse the value of business partners.
+**Objective:** This dashboard identifies over trends over time to analyse the value of business partners.

 ### Business Analysis:
 - Identify trends behind business increases or reductions.